 Other long-term investments consist of investments in several private equity funds as a limited partner with insignificant equity interest and equity investments of common shares of several companies with less than 20% interest.
 The Group elects to measure these investments at fair value or at cost, less impairment.
-The Group recognized impairment loss related to investments measured at cost, less impairment, of RMB115,100, RMB10,000 and nil in investment income (loss) for the years ended December 31, 2020, 2021 and 2022, respectively.
-The impairment in 2020 was due to the deteriorating operation of a single investment and measured as the difference between the investment's carrying amount and the fair value estimated based on a quotation offered from an unrelated third party accepted by the Group.
-In 2021, the negotiation was suspended due to the continued deterioration of underlying investment, and the Group impaired the investment to nil with an impairment loss of RMB10,000 for the year ended December 31, 2021.
+The Group recognized impairment loss related to investments measured at cost, less impairment, of RMB10,000, nil and RMB13,343 in investment income (loss) for the years ended December 31, 2021, 2022 and 2023, respectively.